House of Dlamini: The royal family

 The royal family includes the king, the queen mother, the king's wives (emakhosikati), the king's children, as well as the king's siblings, the king's half-siblings and their families.
 Due to the practice of polygamy, the number of people who can be counted as members of the royal family is relatively large.
 For example, King Mswati III is thought to have over 200 brothers and sisters.

 Members of the royal family, including the king himself, have courted both internal and international controversy.
 The king and his household have been criticized for their lavish spending in a country with high poverty rates.
 Reports have claimed that the king's large number of spouses and children "take up a huge chunk of the [national] budget" and that "the royal family seems to live in its own world that is totally unaffected by the country's struggles".

 The king's siblings include Mantfombi Dlamini, the Queen of the Zulus of South Africa, while one of his in-laws is Princess Zenani Mandela-Dlamini, a member of the Mandela chieftaincy family of Mvezo, South Africa.

-Several members of the royal family have been educated abroad: King Mswati III spent several years at Sherborne School, in Dorset, England, and his eldest daughter Inkhosatana Sikhanyiso Dlamini has studied at St Edmund's College, Ware, in Hertfordshire, and Biola University, in California, United States.
+Several members of the royal family have been educated abroad: King Mswati III spent several years at Sherborne School, in Dorset, England, and his eldest daughter Sikhanyiso Dlamini has studied at St Edmund's College, Ware, in Hertfordshire, and Biola University, in California, United States.

 The current official residence of the royal family is the Ludzindzini Palace in Lobamba; other royal palaces exist for the queen consorts.
 He has received criticism for his "lavish" spending habits.